Dangers of Snorting Xanax

 Xanax (alprazolam) is a central nervous system depressant that is often prescribed for anxiety and panic disorder.
 This fast-acting drug can provide relief from tension, nervousness, and anxiety symptoms.
 Xanax is also used for other issues, such as seizures, muscle spasms, and insomnia.

-Xanax works by increasing GABA levels in the brain, which help to control excitability.
+Xanax works by increasing GABA levels in the brain, which helps to control excitability.
 By boosting the release of the GABA in the nervous system, the sedating effects will follow.

 It doesn’t take long for a Xanax habit to take hold.
 Like all benzos, in as little time as two weeks, someone taking Xanax daily can become dependent on the drug.
 Once this occurs, you begin to notice withdrawal symptoms when the drug wears off.
 This effect prompts you to take another dose.